adrienneyoung/Dogs-R-Us/README.md

 Turning Ideas Into Reality: Spring 2016

-A mobile app that connects potential pet adopters with adoption shelters.
+A web app that connects potential pet adopters with adoption shelters.

 -- Will later include feature where people can offer up their pets that they are able to take care of.